 When one talks about ice fishing in North America, the conversation has to start with Minnesota.
 With 10,000 lakes, the state of Minnesota is heaven for fishing, particularly ice fishing.

 The winter hits this northern state sooner and leaves later than the rest of the United States.
 It allows the lakes to have a thick frozen layer of ice for relatively long days.
 And when you have as many options offered here, you need a guide on which lake to visit for your ice fishing adventure.
-You don’t have to worry about that ? we took our time to list the best ice fishing lakes in Minnesota.
+You don’t have to worry about that, though!
+We took our time to list the best ice fishing lakes in Minnesota.

 1. Lake of Woods